nunofachada/perfandpubtools/README.md

 #### Example 9.
 Scalability of the different implementations for increasing model sizes

-* Plot the scalability of the different implementations for increasing model sizes.
-This example uses the variables defined in the previous examples, and the plotted results are equivalent to figure 5a of the aforementioned manuscript.
+In a slightly more complex scenario than the one described in example 6, here we use the [perfstats](perfstats.m) function to plot the scalability of the different PPHPC implementations for increasing model sizes.
+Using the variables defined in the previous examples, the following command plot the equivalent to figure 5a of the "[Parallelization Strategies...](http://arxiv.org/abs/1507.04047)"
+manuscript:

 ```matlab
 perfstats(4, 'NL', nlv1, 'ST', stv1, 'EQ', eqv1t12, 'EX', exv1t12, 'ER', erv1t12, 'OD', odv1t12);